 First envisioned more than 20 years ago, the Multiplex has gone through several planning phases, each supported by varying degrees by the communities it will serve.
 As with all projects developed by multiple communities and supported by regional and local governments, the Multiplex project has finally reached a point in its history where it has acquired significant support from the West Coast communities it will serve.

-The WCMS has received financial contributions from the Clayoquot Biosphere Trust, Mainstream Canada, the Annual Stick in the Mud golf tournament and the Tofino Saltwater Classic fishing derby.
+The WCMS has received financial contributions from the Clayoquot Biosphere Trust, Mainstream Canada, the Annual Society golf tournament (formally Stick in the Mud) and the Tofino Saltwater Classic fishing derby.

 3. How has the plan for the Multiplex been scaled back from its original vision?

 The plan for the WCM facility has been significantly scaled back from its original 2008 plan and will be constructed in phases to make it more affordable to build and manage.
 For example, the 2008 plan included a swimming pool in the first phase.
-The scaled-back 2014 plan calls for only an ice rink, fitness facility (if funding allows) and supporting amenities to be built in Phase One.
+The scaled-back plan calls for only an ice rink and supporting amenities to be built in phase one.

 4. How much will it cost to build the Multiplex and how will construction be funded?

-Construction cost for the West Coast Multiplex Phase One (ice rink, fitness facility and supporting amenities) are estimated to be approximately $6 million.
+The West Coast Multiplex Society has been deemed responsible for raising all Capital Funds to cover the Project costs through grants, funding applications and donations.
+Construction cost for the West Coast Multiplex Phase One (ice rink and supporting amenities) are estimated to be approximately $8-12 million.
 It has never been the intention of the West Coast Multiplex Society to burden local taxpayers with the facility’s construction costs.
 Instead, the Society and its supporters are actively seeking financial support from the Provincial and Federal governments in the form of support grants and stimulus packages, and from non-governmental sources such as corporations, private donations and business opportunities.